 Overcoming Seasickness

-Seasickness is a form of motion sickness which can affect anyone, even the most hardened sailors.
+This form of motion sickness can affect anyone, even the most hardened sailors.

-Fortunately the worst effects can be avoided with understanding and a few precautions.
+Fortunately, the worst effects can be avoided with a few precautions, by understanding the causes and if necessary taking some medications.

 Symptoms